denten-books/plain-text/2-surface.md

 their territory, although they were allowed also to refuse to admit them "both in acceptance and in delivery" [@itu_telegraph_1932, 13].

-"You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled "Controller."
+A number of American patents at the dusk of Morse age attempted to adress the challenge of illegibility of machine code.
+"You must acknowledge that this is readable without special training," reads the caption to a schematic illustration for a "controller," patented by H.E.
+Goldberg in 1911.
 "My invention relates to all controllers," Goldberg writes.
-Furthermore, the object of his invention was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
+The object of Goldberg's controller was "to provide a mechanism operable by a control sheet which is legible to every person having sufficient education to enable him to read."
 Goldberg illustrates his invention in attaching to his patent "a control sheet in which the control characters are in the form of the letters of the ordinary English alphabet" [@goldberg_controller_1915].
-Rather than using ticker tape, Goldberg uses perforations that form letters.
+Rather than using ticker tape, Goldberg proposes the use of perforations that while capable of actuating machine levers also form letters.
 On Goldberg's control sheets, the language of machines and the language of humans coincide.

 ![Goldberg's Control Cards [@goldberg_controller_1915].](images/control-2.png)